alecomedhanie/ansible-EC2-Networking-ngnix/README.md

----
+Here’s an updated README that includes information on the VPC, subnets, security groups, and other AWS resources you created.

 Ansible Multi-OS Web Server Deployment with AWS VPC Setup

 This project is an Ansible playbook to automate the setup and deployment of a web server across multiple EC2 instances with different Linux distributions (e.g., RedHat, Debian, Amazon Linux) in a secure AWS Virtual Private Cloud (VPC).
 This setup involves provisioning an isolated VPC, setting up subnets, configuring security groups, deploying NGINX, and uploading a custom index.html file to each instance.

----
+Table of Contents

+	•	Project Overview
+	•	Prerequisites
+	•	Project Structure
+	•	Setup
+	•	Usage
+	•	License

 Project Overview

 This Ansible project automates the following:

 	1. Provisioning AWS Infrastructure:

-Creates a custom VPC with subnets, an internet gateway, and a route table.
+	•	Creates a custom VPC with subnets, an internet gateway, and a route table.

-Sets up security groups for SSH and HTTP access to the EC2 instances.
+	•	Sets up security groups for SSH and HTTP access to the EC2 instances.
 	2. Deploying Web Servers:

-Provisions multiple EC2 instances across different Linux distributions.
+	•	Provisions multiple EC2 instances across different Linux distributions.

-Installs and configures NGINX on each server.
+	•	Installs and configures NGINX on each server.
 	3. Customizing Web Content:

-Deploys a custom index.html to each server’s NGINX directory.
+	•	Deploys a custom index.html to each server’s NGINX directory.

-Configures each instance to serve the HTML content via HTTP.
+	•	Configures each instance to serve the HTML content via HTTP.

 Prerequisites

 Ensure you have:

-Ansible installed on your local machine
+	•	Ansible installed on your local machine

-AWS Access Keys with permissions for EC2, VPC, and related services
+	•	AWS Access Keys with permissions for EC2, VPC, and related services

-SSH Key for EC2 access (e.g., ansible.pem)
+	•	SSH Key for EC2 access (e.g., ansible.pem)

-Ansible Vault for encrypted credentials if needed
+	•	Ansible Vault for encrypted credentials if needed

-Python Boto3 library installed for AWS dynamic inventory management
+	•	Python Boto3 library installed for AWS dynamic inventory management

 Project Structure